Gitz-Alex/YOURNOTES/README.md

 # AI Knowledge Base with Gemini and HuggingFace Embeddings

 This project allows you to build a local knowledge base from your documents (PDF, DOCX, TXT, CSV, JSON) and interact with it through a command-line interface.
 It uses HuggingFace embeddings for semantic search and Google's Gemini model for reasoning.
+If you're a person who puts they're faith in their own generated notes and sometimes have a hard time referring to your notes you'll find this particularly useful.

 ---